Tomwdev/testing_project/README.md

 # Notes App

 A personal productivity application built with Laravel 12.
+Strong inspriation from the Final Project "Pixel Positions" from the Laracasts "30-days-to-learn-laravel" Course.

 ## Overview